Parallels/RAS-PowerShell/Custom-Provider-Framework/Community/proxmox/Parallels-RAS-CPF-Proxmox-Advanced-V4/README.md

 A Parallels RAS Custom Provider Framework (CPF) integration that connects **Proxmox VE** as a VDI provider through the Proxmox REST API (`/api2/json`).
-See the [repository README](../../README.md) for the framework overview and [CONTRIBUTING.md](../../CONTRIBUTING.md) for the contributor guide.

 This is an **advanced** implementation: beyond the guest lifecycle every CPF provider needs, it adds full and linked clones, template versioning, distributed clone placement, pool-scoped visibility, MAC address preservation, guest-agent quarantine handling, orphaned-clone detection, and a self-seeding, schema-versioned settings file for every tunable.
-If you're looking for a smaller starting point, see the other Proxmox provider samples in this folder's parent, or the [Basic sample](../../../Samples/Basic/Parallels-RAS-CPF-Basic.ps1) in this repository.

 ## Files